Real Talk With Danny Brown

 And when you were a kid it was your dad that turned you on to techno music, right?

 Danny: I wouldn’t say techno.
 I would say ghettotech.
-Techno was created here, but it was a commercialized version of ghettotech so to us it was more ghettotech.
+Techno was created here, but it was a commercialised version of ghettotech so to us it was more ghettotech.

 So what’s the difference between ghettotech and techno?